Book Summary: The Tipping Point by Malcolm Gladwell

 In this chapter, Gladwell looks at the role of context in shaping human behavior.
 He argues that certain contexts are more likely to lead to certain outcomes, and that understanding these contexts is essential for predicting and influencing human behavior.

-See also Book Summary: The Scrum Fieldbook by J.J.
-Sutherland
+See also Book Summary: The Glass Closet by John Browne

 Gladwell uses the example of the “Broken Windows” theory, which argues that small acts of vandalism can lead to more serious crime if left unaddressed.
 He argues that understanding the context in which these acts occur is essential for preventing more serious crime.